exercism/c/concepts/dynamic-memory-management/about.md

 ```
 If the value(s) will definitely be written to before being read, then to use `malloc` can be an efficient way to allocate memory.
 But, if there is a chance the value(s) will be read before being intialized, then to use `malloc` is risky.
-A safer way to allocate memory is to use `calloc`, which initializes all of the bits in the newly allocated memory to zero.
+A safer way to allocate memory is to use `calloc`, which initializes the newly allocated memory to zero.

 Note in the examples above that `free(numbers)` was used.